canton7/RestEase/README.md

 These work in the same way as path parameters, but they're on the level of the entire API.
 Properties must have both a getter and a setter.

-Property keys used at interface method level must be unique, parameter key must not be same as property key.
+Property keys used at interface method level must be unique: a parameter key must not be same as a property key.

 For example: